Philliec459/Jetson-Inference-Pytorch-SSD-used-to-Detect-Marine-Objects-using-JP4.4/README.md

 ![Marine_Image](27.jpg)

-The following type of command will be used to create our video object detection while at sea.
+The following command will be used to create our video object detection while at sea.

 	detectnet --model=models/fruit/ssd-mobilenet.onnx --labels=models/fruit/labels.txt \